nedelec/cytosim-2017/tutorials/tutorial1.md

         nb_frames = 50
     }

-This defines the minimal components that are necessary to run a simulation with Cytosim.
+The first 3 commands define the minimal components that are necessary to run a simulation with Cytosim.
-The command `set` defines physical entities, and `new` creates the objects following these definitions.
+The command `set` defines classes of objects, and `new` creates the objects following these classes.
 More in detail:

     set simul tutorial
     {
         time_step = 0.01
     }

-defines the name of the simulation (`tutorial`), and sets the time step to 0.01 seconds.
+defines the name of the simulation (*tutorial*), and sets the time step to 0.01 seconds.

     set space cell
     {
-        geometry = ( rectangle 10 10 )
+        geometry = rectangle 10 10
     }

-defines a rectangular space named `cell` with the dimension `(W, H)` of the box in micrometers, the total box is actually `2W` wide, and `2H` high with the origin in the center.
+defines a rectangular space named *cell* with dimensions `W = 10` and `H = 10` micrometers.
+The entire box is actually `2W` wide, and `2H` high, and the origin is placed in the center.

 Finally: